Cobra King (tank): After the war

 As Army historians slowly investigated the backstories of old WWII tanks remaining in Europe, Army chaplain Keith Goode began to suspect that the anonymous tank rusting at Rose Barracks was Cobra King.
 In 2008, Army historians concluded that it indeed was.
 Cobra King had been built at the Fisher Tank Arsenal at Flint, Michigan.
 Only 254 Jumbos were built; each was given a serial number, and the Army registration numbers assigned to the vehicles were also in sequential order.
-This allowed Army historians to confirm a direct match (the Cobra King name was applied to the side of the hull with adhesive-backed lettering and was always visible through layers of paint.
-Many of the surviving M4A3E2 Jumbo Shermans had been given the Cobra King name in the decades after World War II) with the two sets of numbers, and identify Cobra King.
+This allowed Army historians to confirm a direct match with the two sets of numbers, and identify Cobra King.

 In July 2009, the United States Army Center of Military History shipped Cobra King from Germany to the Patton Museum at Fort Knox for restoration.
 Restoration work included the difficult task of finding parts from original sources, such as an original Ford V-8 engine, 75mm gun, and tracks identical to Cobra King's originals.
 The exterior was restored, but no attempt was made to render the tank driveable and only minimally clean and restore the fire damaged interior (dozens of cartridge cases and spent bullets that were cooked off in the fire were found under the turret basket).

-On August 3, 2017, Cobra King was installed at the new National Museum of the United States Army at Fort Belvoir, twenty miles south of Washington, D. C.
+On 3 August 2017, Cobra King was installed at the new National Museum of the United States Army at Fort Belvoir, twenty miles south of Washington, D. C.